JOANTEES/backend/docs/19-frontend-updates-required.md

 - Cart API changes are breaking and require frontend updates
 - Order API includes new fields but maintains existing structure

-This focused update guide covers only the recent changes that need to be implemented in the existing frontend applications.
+This focused update guide covers only the recent changes that need to be implemented in the existing frontend applications..